Stephen Morris (American football): Jacksonville Jaguars

-Following the 2014 NFL Draft, Morris was signed as an undrafted free agent by the Jacksonville Jaguars.
+Following the 2014 NFL draft, Morris was signed as an undrafted free agent by the Jacksonville Jaguars.
 The Jaguars released Morris on August 29, 2014.
 He was signed to the practice squad on August 31, 2014.

 He was released on September 4, 2015.

 Philadelphia Eagles

 Morris was claimed off waivers by the Philadelphia Eagles on September 6, 2015.
 He was released on September 21, 2015, but re-signed with their practice squad on September 22.

 Indianapolis Colts

 On December 24, 2015, Morris was signed to the active roster of the Indianapolis Colts.
 On September 7, 2016, he was released by the Colts.
 He was signed to the practice squad the following day.
 He was elevated to the active roster on November 23, 2016, after starting quarterback Andrew Luck suffered a concussion.
 On December 1, 2016, he was waived by the Colts and was re-signed to the practice squad the next day.

 Morris signed a reserve/future contract with the Colts on January 2, 2017.
-He was waived September 3, 2017.
+He was waived on September 3, 2017.